mochoabuilds/-cognition-/README.md

 * The Great Good Place by Roy Oldenburg (1989)
 * Capitalism, Socialism and Democracy by Joseph A. Schumpeter (1950)
 * Writing Ethnographic Field Notes, 2nd Edition by Emerson, Fretz and Shaw (2011)

-* Deep Learning, An MIT Press Book by Ian Goodfellow and Yoshua Bengio and Aaron Courville (2016)
+* Deep Learning, An MIT Press Book (2016)
 * "The Kinetics Human Action Video Dataset" (2017)
 * "Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset" (2018)
-* "Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift" (2015)
+* "Two-Stream Convolutional Networks for Action Recognition in Videos" (2014)
 * "Recurrent Batch Normalization" (2016)
+* "Return of the Devil in the Details: Delving Deep into Convolutional Nets" (2014)
-* "Learning Spatiotemporal Features with 3D Convolutional Networks" (2015)
+* "ImageNet Classification with Deep Convolutional Neural Networks" (2012)
+* "Action Recognition by Dense Trajectories" (2011)
+* "Convolutional Two-Stream Network Fusion for Video Action Recognition" (2016)
-* "Spatiotemporal Residual Networks for Video Action Recognition" (2016
+* "Spatiotemporal Residual Networks for Video Action Recognition" (2016)
-* "Imagenet Large Scale Visual Recognition Challenge" (2015)

-* "Deep Reinforcement Learning from Human Preferences" (2017)